oracle/gdk-vscode-extensions/micronaut-tools/README.md

 The Tools for Micronaut® framework page opens as soon as the extension is installed.
 You can also open this page using the Command Palette command **Micronaut Tools: Show Micronaut Tools Page**.

 > **Note**: This extension is part of the [_Graal Development Kit for Micronaut_ Extensions Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack).
-We recommend you install the _Graal Development Kit for Micronaut_ Extensions Pack as it provides additional extensions for Micronaut development, including the [Launch for Micronaut® framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) extension.
+We recommend you install the _Graal Development Kit for Micronaut_ Extensions Pack as it provides additional extensions for Micronaut development, including the [Launch for Micronaut&reg; framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) extension.

 > **Note**: This extension includes the _Apache NetBeans Language Server for Java_ to provide hints and code completion.
 It occasionally takes some time to start, its status is displayed in the VS Code Status Bar.